openstax/ce-styles/README.md

 For additional enki usage, consult [enki's readme](https://github.com/openstax/enki).

+## Audit a11y

+You can run the a11y audit to detect **some** accessibility issues.
+It's important to remember that automated accessibility testing is **not perfect**.
+It is a **cursory** test that will warn about things like color contrast, etc. In its current state, it **probably detects around 20-30% of all accessibility issues**.

+You can set the tags it tests in the [wrapper](./script/test-a11y).
+Keep in mind that the HTML generated from the css is a little broken, so some tests will yield false positives.

+You can run this test with `yarn a11y` or `yarn run a11y` (whichever).

+The test also runs when you make a PR on the styles repository.
+It generates a summary of the results which you can see in [summary.md](./testing/summary.md) locally, or in the summary on the GitHub action.

+Unless we can figure out a way to map back to the scss, perhaps with source maps and some clever tricks, you will need to search for the associated components/shapes yourself to fix the issues.

 # Important Links
  - [CE  Team Confluence Documentation](https://openstax.atlassian.net/wiki/spaces/CE/overview)
  - [How to Release CE Styles](https://openstax.atlassian.net/l/c/TjrhH68R)